PinkDiamond1/docs-24/docs/quickstart.md

 In this tutorial we've seen:

 - Environments as a first-class concept - easy to create, access, and destroy
-- Two ways of manipulating the contents of an environment, [through the CLI][using-the-cli-reference] and [through Starlark][starlark-instructions-reference]
+- Two ways of manipulating the contents of an environment, [through the CLI][cli-reference] and [through Starlark][starlark-instructions-reference]
 - Referencing external resources in Starlark
 - Publishing & consuming environment definitions through the concept of [Kurtosis packages][packages-reference]
 - Parameterizing environment definitions through the concept of [runnable package][runnable-packages-reference]